Updates: Federal Student Financial Aid

 Legacy Provision: If a professional student has an unsubsidized loan disbursed before July 1, 2026, they can continue to borrow under this loan program until the degree/credential has been earned OR for three (3) academic years – whichever comes first.

-Under a new provision that a student’s loan amount for an academic year must be prorated if the student is enrolled in less than a full-time class load.
+Under a new provision a student’s loan amount for an academic year must be prorated if the student is enrolled in less than a full-time class load.

 Changes to Federal Pell Grants